-Every baby has their ‘fussy’ moments; but at what point does your little one seem more irritable than normal?
+Every baby has their ‘fussy’ moments, but at what point does your little one seem more irritable than normal?
 Screaming for hours with a bright red face, clenched tight fists, with no chance of settling down.
 Seeing your baby in pain feels like torture!

 Now, imagine the worst possible heartburn you’ve ever experienced, but then put it in a newborn baby’s body #ouch.
-You can’t blame them for screaming hours on end with no method of communicating their pain to you.
+You can’t blame them for screaming for hours on end with no method of communicating their pain to you.

 So, what is this “reflux” or “silent reflux” you’ve been reading about on WebMD?
 Infant Reflux is when the contents of the stomach are backed up and washed back into the baby’s throat.

 - Refusal to eat and difficulty eating or swallowing

 - Irritability during feeding